heterl0/monkeytype-logger/README.md

 ## Features

+- Identifies slow and mistyped words for targeted practice
-- Logs error or corrected words
+- Logs all words typed in Monkeytype
-- Allows downloading logs as JSON
+- Supports exporting logs as JSON-file

 ## Monkeytype Settings